-For students who attended other colleges (including our DCCCD colleges), universities. vocational or trade schools, a Financial Aid Transcript may be required from each previous institution and must be sent to the Financial Aid office of the school where the student is applying.
-This procedure is required even if the student did not receive financial assistance at the previous institution regardless of how long ago the student attended the previous institution.
+For students who attended other colleges (including our DCCCD colleges), universities, vocational or trade schools, a Financial Aid Transcript may be required from each previous institution and must be sent to the Financial Aid office of the school where the student is applying.
+This procedure is required even ifthe student did not receive financial assistance at the and previous institution regardless of how long ago the student attended the previous institution.

-Students born after December 31, 1960, and who
+after Students born December 31, 1960, and who